hstreamdb/docs/docs/zh/overview/concepts/stream.md

 # Stream and Streaming Data

+## Streaming Data

+Streaming data are data that are generated continuously and typically sent in data records with small sizes (order of Kilobytes).

 ## What is a **Stream** in HStreamDB?

 A stream is a flow of endless data assigned with a unique name.

-### Streaming Data

-These endless data are known as **Streaming data**.
-Streaming data are data that are generated continuously and typically sent in data records with small sizes (order of Kilobytes).

-### Stream

-Therefore, in a stream from HStreamDB, the default form of a single data is JSON.
-A flow indicates that the stream in HStreamDB is append-only, which is true.
-It makes no sense to delete something from a stream.
-Implicitly, every append operation comes with an *LSN*, meaning that every data in a stream is checkable and recoverable.
-LSN is the abbreviate for *log sequence number*, which is the combination of the epoch and the epoch sequence number.
-It is guaranteed to be monotonically increasing.
+In a stream from HStreamDB, the default form of a single data is JSON.
+A flow indicates that the stream in HStreamDB is append-only.

-## Extra

 ### Examples of Streaming Data